nrshoukhin/Forte-PHP-SDK/README.md

 ```

 ## Usages
-Here provide an example to get all customer of an organization in your PHP project (Except Laravel).\
+Here, providing an example to get all customer(s) of an organization in your PHP project.\
 **Note:** Include the `autoload.php` according to your project path structure.
-Here in provided example, I used a `index.php` file at the root of my project and the vendor folder is also located at the root of my project.
-So, I used `include "vendor/autoload.php";`.
 ```php
 <?php
 include "vendor/autoload.php";